aiyufan3/Interpretable-ML-Insights-from-World-Happiness-2023/README.md

-# AIPI-XAI-Interpretable-ML-II
+# Interpretable ML: Insights from World Happiness 2023
-This project explores the **World Happiness Report 2023** dataset using interpretable machine learning models from the **imodels** library.
+This notebook explores the **World Happiness Report 2023** dataset using interpretable machine learning models from the **imodels** library.
 The goal of the project is to predict happiness levels across countries and gain insights into the key factors influencing global happiness using transparent, interpretable models.

 ## Models Used:
 1. **SkopeRulesClassifier** - A rule-based classifier that selects interpretable if-then decision rules for classification.